Old familiar routine that we’ve missed or new unknown chapter that makes us wobble?

 This may seem like an obvious one as children who are wary of change need consistency and predictability in order to feel safe.
 Being safe to an anxious child is their main concern.
 They will go to the ends of the earth to ensure they feel safe.

 Having enough sleep, getting a good diet, enough water and feeling relaxed will help your child to mentally and physically prepare.
-The sleep routine is likely to be a bit all over the place after the holidays -maybe they’ve been used to getting a lie in and now that early alarm clock is going to feel like a lightening bolt.
-Preparing as much as you can the night before school will help – bags packed by the door, uniforms laid out on their beds, lunches made, petrol in car, shoes cleaned.
+The sleep routine is likely to be a bit all over the place after the holidays -maybe they’ve been used to getting a lie in and now that early alarm clock is going to feel like a lightning bolt.
+Preparing as much as you can the night before school will help – bags packed by the door, uniforms laid out on their beds, lunches made, petrol in the car, shoes cleaned.
 You get the picture.
-For more ideas, have a look at 10 Ideas to Shake Up Your Family’s Morning Routine or Starting The New School Term With Confidence.

 I can help you get your child in the zone + ready for school